shreesh2121/Redux_toolKit-Beginner/README.md

   )
 }
 ```
+`UseSelector: UseSelector hooks allow you to extract data or the state from the Redux store using a selector function.`

+`UseDispatch: It allows you to send or dispatch an action to the redux store by giving the action as an argument to the dispatch variable.
+It is used to update the state of the component and return a new state.`

 Now, any time you click the "Increment" and "Decrement" buttons:

 + The corresponding Redux action will be dispatched to the store